 ASU 2019-12, Income Taxes (Topic 740), Simplifying the Accounting for Income Taxes was issued in December 2019, providing amendments to reduce complexity in the accounting standard.
 The new guidance is effective January 1, 2021 and the sections applicable to the Corporation will be applied on a prospective basis.
-The Corporation is currently evaluating the impact of these amendments on accounting for current and deferred income taxes.
+The Corporation is not expecting a material impact on the accounting for current and deferred income taxes resulting from the applicable amendments.